defold/extension-fbinstant/README.md

 The async API functions are [Promise based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in Javascript while the Lua counterparts are callback based.

 ## Missing API functions
-Some parts of the Instant Games Javascript API hasn't yet been wrapped in a Lua interface:

-* FBinstant.getInterstitialAdAsync
-* FBinstant.getRewardedVideoAsync
-* FBInstant.player.getConnectedPlayersAsync
-* FBInstant.getLeaderboardAsync()
+The Facebook Instant Games platform is still evolving and new APIs are added by Facebook quite frequently.
+This means that there's likely parts of the API that isn't yet provided by this extension.
+Refer to the [GitHub Issues tagged "Missing API"](https://github.com/defold/extension-fbinstant/issues?q=is%3Aissue+is%3Aopen+label%3A%22missing+api%22) for a list of know missing APIs.

 ## Lifecycle functions